Bill Fraser: Career

 Fraser often played irascible or belligerent characters on screen and had many roles as a policeman, soldier or judge.
 His first television appearance was on The Tony Hancock Show in 1956, after which he briefly became a regular actor on Hancock's Half Hour.
 He then joined The Army Game as Sgt Claude Snudge, followed by a sequel called Bootsie and Snudge.
 He also played Snudge in the 1964 series Foreign Affairs.
 Later comedic roles included parts in the TV dramatisation of The Secret Diary of Adrian Mole, Aged 13¾ as well as Ripping Yarns, The Train Now Standing, The Corn is Green and Father, Dear Father.

 He also appeared in the comedy films The Amorous Milkman and Doctor at Large; the big-screen version of Love Thy Neighbour; and the Frankie Howerd trilogy Up Pompeii!, Up the Front and Up the Chastity Belt.

-He had a recurring role on Rumpole of the Bailey as Judge Roger Bullingham, an unsympathetic judge privately nicknamed "the Mad Bull" by defence barrister Horace Rumpole.
+He had a recurring role on Rumpole of the Bailey as Judge Roger Bullingham, an unsympathetic, usually apoplectic judge privately nicknamed "the Mad Bull" by defence barrister Horace Rumpole.

-Fraser's straight parts included Boanerges in The Apple Cart and Eddie Waters in Comedians, both for the BBC, and appearances on The Professionals and The Avengers.
+Fraser's straight parts included Boanerges in The Apple Cart and Eddie Waters in Comedians, both for the BBC.
+He made appearances on The Professionals and The Avengers (as yet another eccentric, a blustery colonel).
 He also featured in the Doctor Who story Meglos in 1980, and appeared in the spin-off show K-9 and Company the following year.
 In the early 1980s, he was in two series of a straight drama on BBC1, Flesh and Blood; his performance in its first episode of an industrialist sitting at the bedside of his dying wife was regarded by many as a tour de force.

 He appeared as Mr Micawber in the TV dramatisation of David Copperfield in 1966.
 He played Serjeant Buzzfuzz in the TV musical Pickwick for the BBC in 1969; and his last role was as Mr Casby in the film version of Little Dorrit (1988).

 He was the subject of This Is Your Life in 1981 when he was surprised by Eamonn Andrews at the Royalty Theatre in London.

 Fraser also appeared in an early advertisement for the Austin Metro.
 In 1985 he was cast as Bert Baxter in The Secret Diary of Adrian Mole.

 During those periods when Fraser was not acting, he ran a small sweetshop and tobacconists at Ilford Lane in Ilford, Essex.

 Bill Fraser played husband to Googie Withers in the Chichester Theatre production of Maugham's The Circle.
 It transferred to the West End and played at the Haymarket, and then toured Britain.
 Also in the cast were Susan Hampshire and John McCallum, who was married to Googie Withers.